vc27/dnd/5e/The Lord Masters ReQuest/Locations.md

 - no food is sold here, only drinks
 - there is a cellar door, it's not hidden, but its off limits
 - the wall of bottles seems to be split, right side appears to be normal drinks, left site seems to be store of glass vials, all full.
+- the left side of the wall also has a sign that appears to be written in a language that is no common

 ### Erylis lair